-In accordance with the Company’s Articles of Association (“Articles”), one-third or a number nearest to one-third (1/3) of the Board is subject to retirement by rotation at each Annual General Meeting.
+In accordance with the Company’s Articles of Association (“Articles”) or Constitution (if applicable), one-third or a number nearest to one-third (1/3) of the Board is subject to retirement by rotation at each Annual General Meeting.
 The Directors to retire each year are the Directors who have been longest in office since their appointment or re-election.

 |Any person appointed by the Board either to fill a casual vacancy or as an addition to the existing Directors, shall hold office only until the next Annual General Meeting (“AGM”) and shall then be eligible for re-election.|

 |The performance of those Directors who are subject to re-appointment and re-election of Directors at the AGM will be assessed by the NC whereupon recommendations are submitted to the Board for decision on the tabling of the proposed re-appointment or re-election of the Director concerned for shareholders’ approval at the next AGM.|

 The Independent Non-Executive Directors are not employees and they do not participate in the day-to-day management as well as the daily business of ViTrox.
 They bring an external perspective, constructively challenge and assist the Company to develop corporate strategy, scrutinize the performance of Management in the meeting approved goals and objectives, and monitor the risk profile of the Company’s business.

 |The Independent Directors are to provide shareholders with an independent voice on the Board and reduce accusations of self-interest in the behaviour of executives.|